ashwhall/vidalign/README.md

 ![screenshot](vidalign/assets/ui_screenshot.png)

 1. **Video Player**: Basic video playback and frame seeking, with support for panning and zooming using the mouse.
-Take note of the keyboard shortcuts on the playback buttons, as they'll be your best friend.
+Take note of the keyboard shortcuts by hovering on the playback buttons, as they'll be your best friend.
+There are also some cropping tools available, see [cropping](#cropping) below.
 2. **Video Dropper**: Drop video files and folders here to import them.
 Directories will be descended recursively looking for video files.
 At the time of writing the supported extensions are: `{mp4, avi, mkv, mov, mxf}`.
+You can optionally filter the video filenames using the text box, with an asterisk (`*`) acting as a wildcard (e.g. `left*` will match any filename starting with "left").
-3. **Video Info**: Information about the currently selected video, with buttons to set metadata.
+3. **Video Info**: Information about the currently selected video, with buttons to set sync frames and aliases.
 See [workflow](#workflow) below for more detail.
 4. **Video List**: List of imported videos.
 If there are no empty cells here, you've done what's needed for the videos. _Ensure you don't set the same alias for multiple videos!_
 5. **Clip Info**: Information about the currently selected clip, with buttons to set the start and end frames, and other useful things.
 See [workflow](#workflow) below for more detail.
-6. **Clip List**: List of clips videos.
+6. **Clip List**: List of clips.
 If there are no empty cells here, you've done what's needed for the clips. _Ensure you don't set the same clip name for multiple clips!_
 7. **Video/Clip File Utilities**: Set the output directory for your exported clips, and save/load/reset the videos and clips.
-Handy if you need to save your progress and return to it later.
+Handy if you need to save your progress and return to it later, or just for reproducibility.
-8. **Encoder Settings**: Here you can choose your encoder application (just FFmpeg at this point), configure some of the encoding parameters, and save/load/reset them.
+8. **Encoder Settings**: Here you can choose your encoder implementation (either FFmpeg or PyAV), configure some of the encoding parameters, and save/load/reset them.
 If you figure out parameters that you like, export them and load them at the start of each session.

 ### Workflow